beautiful-atoms/beautiful-atoms-docs/docs/source/tutorial/species.rst

 >>> h1.scale = 1.0
 >>> h2.scale = 2.0

 Here we define different species in ASE atoms.
+We store the ``species`` infomation in ``atoms.arrays['species']`` for ASE atoms.
 Then set color for different platinum species:

 >>> from ase.build import fcc111
 >>> from batoms import Batoms